What Can I Give My Cat for a Very Strong Urine Smell?

 Consult your vet.
 A visit to your veterinarian will properly diagnose and help you rule out the actual cause of why your cat has a very strong urine smell.
 Urinary tract problems and infections can be life-threatening if not treated immediately.

-Washable pads and cat diapers.
+Washable pee pads and cat diapers.
 Prevention, prevention, prevention.
-Before your cat goes around leaving very strong urine smell in your house, prevent it from happening by letting them wear cat diapers from Pet Parents®.
+If your whole house smells like cat urine and you can't seem to get your cats to pee in the litter box, you can use some alternatives.
+Before your cat goes around leaving a very strong urine smell in your house, prevent it from happening by letting them wear cat diapers from Pet Parents®.
 These cat diapers are made from WickQuick® proprietary fabric that absorbs liquid faster than other options in the market.

 "Pet Parents® Pawtect® Pads are washable pads that can serve as litter box beddings and catch any misses made by your furbaby."